bartscherer/gfo/README.md

 - **Users may have faster loading times** because GFO can be easily co-hosted on your server, reducing the number of external URLs on your site.

 - GFO has a graphical interface that allows you to download **any font (CSS and font files) easily as an archive**.
 So you just need to enter your embedded links and get ready-made "folders" to embed in your application/website.

+- GFO provides a [WordPress plugin](https://github.com/bartscherer/gfo) for you too!

+## Disadvantages of GFO

+- Unfortunately, the behavior of GFO **currently** is not yet equivalent to the behavior of Google's servers.
+When a browser visits fonts.googleapis.com, Google's API can determine which format to select for the fonts by providing information about the browser itself, which the browser automatically sends along.
+For example, with the current Firefox, I get the fonts in WOFF2 format.
+However, since GFO is a proxy, Google responds to each request with the fonts in TrueType format.
+This is somewhat older and contains, among other things, data that is not relevant for a font that is used on web pages. **The amount of data is therefore higher**.
+However, should this project find favor, I will be happy to make appropriate adjustments so that WOFF2 is used whenever possible. **Please keep in mind, that even though TTF is older, it will perfectly serve its purpose and shouldn't cause any problems rendering the font for [more than 98% of all users](https://caniuse.com/?search=ttf).
+I'd assume that the amount of people using Opera Mini as their browser is pretty small.

+- The burden for downloading the fonts will be borne by your infrastructure.
+In a "perfect" world, I would have simply bought my own domain and run GFO there as a service to everyone.
+However, this is not easily possible because the more users visit your site, the more downloads of the fonts will take place, thus putting more load on your servers. **This is usually not a problem, however, since you can run multiple instances of GFO yourself and each instance can also handle large amounts of requests (about 1000 requests per second in tests)**.

+- This software is still under development and has passed tests well in some areas, however I am sure there are use cases that have not been tested yet. **So there is no guarantee that GFO will always work.**

+- You will have to host GFO yourself if no one else will do it for you.

 ## Installation

 ### Deployment via HTTP